brunodavi/termux-live-server/README.md

 # termux-live-server
-Learn how to create your own [live-server](https://github.com/tapio/live-server) using termux
+Learn how to create your own [live-server](https://github.com/tapio/live-server) using termux, which reloads whenever the file is changed

 ---